CesiumGS/3d-tiles/README.md

 3D Tiles support heterogeneous data by allowing a different content type for each tile in a tileset, e.g., a tileset may contain tiles for 3D buildings, tiles for instanced 3D trees, and tiles for point clouds, all using different tile types.

-We expect 3D Tiles will also support heterogeneous datasets by concatenating different tile types into one tile; in the example above, a tile may have a short header followed by the contents for the 3D buildings, instanced 3D trees, and point clouds.
+We expect 3D Tiles will also support heterogeneous datasets by concatenating different tile types into one tile, a_composite_; in the example above, a tile may have a short header followed by the contents for the 3D buildings, instanced 3D trees, and point clouds.

 Supporting heterogeneous datasets with both inter-tile (different tile types in the same tileset) and intra-tile (different tile types in the same tile) options will allow conversion tools to make trade-offs between number of requests, optimal type-specific subdivision, and how visible/hidden layers are streamed.